skip to main content

 Can you use a hotspot for home internet?

 We don’t recommend using a hotspot for home internet because the data plans cost a lot more than most broadband home internet plans.
-You get less data per month, and you likely have slower speeds.
+You get less data per month, and likely slower speeds.

 That’s why we recommend using a hotspot mostly for short-term purposes.
 It’s great for when you’re working away from home, taking a road trip, or sharing a wireless connection with others during out-of-office work functions.
 And it’s nice for a second or weekend home too.